POV-Ray/povray/source-doc/styleguide.md

   - Macro names should use `UPPER_CASE_WITH_UNDERSCORES`.
   - Class and struct names should use `MixedCase`.
   - Type names should use `MixedCase`.
-Pointer types should have a `Ptr` suffix, i.e. `MixedCasePtr`. pointers to immutable data should have a `Const` prefix and `Ptr` suffix, i.e. `ConstMixedCasePtr`.
+Pointer types should have a `Ptr` suffix, i.e. `MixedCasePtr`.
+Pointers to immutable data should have a `Const` prefix and `Ptr` suffix, i.e. `ConstMixedCasePtr`.
   - Method names (both public and protected) should generally use `MixedCase` as well.
 However, methods that simply return a reference to a member variable may be named with `camelCase` instead.